LOS ANGELES TIMES

 Vartanov’s camera documents Parajanov’s striking last day at work in 1990 during the making of the unfinished Confession — the original camera negative of which survives in Parajanov: The Last Spring — as Parajanov comments on this cherished autobiographical work.

-A breathtaking wordless montage — the entire sixth reel — concludes Vartanov’s acclaimed documentary, his final film, and his most important work, which, despite the prohibitive conditions it was created in, won the admiration of cinema’s greatest artists.
+A breathtaking wordless montage — the entire sixth reel — concludes Vartanov’s acclaimed documentary, his final film, and his most important work, which, despite the prohibitive conditions it was created in, won the admiration of many of cinema’s greatest artists, including Francis Ford Coppola and Martin Scorsese.

 Parajanov: The Last Spring caused a sensation at its premieres in Russia and Armenia, and influcenced numerous future books, writings and films, not least because Vartanov demistified Paradjanov’s misunderstood cinematic language in just few wise sentences.